ecow/katacoda-scenarios/sdaas-tutorial/step1.md

-SDaaS community edition () is a light version of the full LinkedData.Center SDaaS platform. sdaas-ce is available as an open source  docker container in docker-hub.
+SDaaS community edition  is a light version of the full LinkedData.Center SDaaS platform. sdaas-ce is available as an open source in a  docker container downloadable from docker-hub.

 ## Verify that you have a running docker